Most Games for Glenelg (1921 to 2022)

 Summary

-Lanky six-footer who was very consistent and described as "one of the best judges of the flight of the ball in years".
+A lanky six-footer who was very consistent and described as "one of the best judges of the flight of the ball".
 He and Don Taylor proved a wonderful combination on the half-back line - according to Johnny Taylor, between them they were almost unbeatable - and he was later just as successful at centre half-forward.

 Mark Ruwoldt